nowtech-common/cpp-logger/README.md

 log << Log::end;
 ```

+**Important**: there is, however, no mechanism implemented to manage or inhibit creating two simultaneous such sessions from the same thread.
+Such a mechanism would require an additional array with more memory requirement.
+It is the application writer's responsibility to prevent such situations.

 Available parameter types to print:

 Type        |Printed value          |If it can be preceded by a LogFormat parameter to change the style